Pritam-Sethuraman/Predictive-Maintenance/README.md

 ## Description

-This project is for industrial application of IoT
+This project is for industrial application of IoT.
+The vibration and temperature data is acquired by the MPU6050 sensor and is transmitted through MQTT protocol using ESP32 and EMQX.

 #### Components & Technologies